mincong-h/mincong-h.github.io/_posts/2018-11-11-customize-git-prompt-in-mingw.md

 ## PS1

-In MinGW, you can see the value of custom promt (PS1) by printing variable `$PS1`.
+In MinGW, you can see the value of custom prompt (PS1) by printing variable `$PS1`.
 And there're two important notions here, they're [Bash prompt escape sequences][bash-prompt-escape-sequences] and [shell coloring][shell-color].
 We will use them to understand the secrets behind PS1 :)